NetSAIL-UCI/Phoenix/README.md

 (Please ignore any other folders because those are not used in reproducing the results in Section 6).

-How we derive these folders from Alibaba Cluster traces is described in this [directory](https://github.com/NetSAIL-UCI/Phoenix/tree/main/src/workloads/alibaba/derive_apps).
+How we derive the `AlibabaAppsTest` folder using alibaba Cluster traces is described [here](https://github.com/NetSAIL-UCI/Phoenix/tree/main/src/workloads/alibaba/derive_apps).
+(Note that for following the next steps, deriving the applications is not critical.
+Readers can use the AlibabaAppsTest that we make available.
+However, we encourage readers to know how these applications are derived.)

 ### Preparing a Cloud Environment using AlibabaApps